The early stages of building an online business are exhilarating and terrifying.

 The inclusion of a privacy notice can also reduce conversions by 18.70%.

-The odds of you creating a perfect landing page, the first time round, are very low.
+The odds of you creating a perfect landing page, the first time around, are very low.

 Therefore, after you’ve created your landing page, you’ll need to do something known as split testing.